1

 What does a data research analyst do?

 A data research analyst collects, analyzes, and interprets large datasets to identify trends and support decision-making.
-They use statistical tools and software such as Excel, SQL, or Python, and often work in research or business environments to provide actionable insights.
+They use statistical tools and software such as Excel, SQL, or Python, and often work closely with other teams to provide actionable insights based on data findings.

 What are some common challenges Research Data Analysts face when working with large datasets, and how are they addressed?